 Fist of Five Method

-When a group comes to consensus on an issue, it means that everyone in the group can support the decision.
-They don’t all have to think it’s the best decision, but they all agree they can live with it.
+When groups come to consensus on issues, it means that everyone in the group can support it.
+They don’t have to think it’s their favorite decision, but they all agree they can live with it.
 The Fist of Five tool provides an easy-to-use way to test for consensus quickly.

-Most of you understand that we despise voting as a decision-making method, as the losing vote(s) could actually represent the highest quality decision.
-Therefore, we recommend using the Fist of Five, promoted in the Agile life-cycle, for contextual issues and NOT issues about content.
+Most of you understand that we despise voting as a decision-making method.
+The losing vote(s) could actually represent the highest quality decision.
+Therefore, we recommend the Fist of Five, promoted in the Agile life-cycle, for contextual issues and NOT issues about content.
 For example, “Should we take a full 60 minute lunch break today?”.

-To use the Fist of Five tool, the facilitator makes a question clear and asks everyone to show their level of support.
+To use the Fist of Five, the facilitator makes a question clear and asks everyone to show their level of support.
 Each person responds by showing a fist or a number of fingers that corresponds to their opinion.

 1 Finger—“I need to discuss certain issues and can suggest changes that should be made.”